About Me

 • Dell projector – for in-person group workshops

-• WebEx – online conference program
+• Go To Meeting – online conference program

 • Screencast – where I store my videos online